Empirical adequacy of the time operator canonically conjugate to a Hamiltonian generating translations: Systems containing ideal clocks

-Curiously, by its mere existence, a translational system makes any other quantum system $R$ translational.
-However, in general, the Hamiltonian \eqref{eq:time_translation_Hamiltonian} does not require the existence of a subsystem that acts like a clock.
+\begin{remark} Curiously, by its mere existence, a translational subsystem makes any quantum system $C+R$ translational.
+However, in general, the Hamiltonian \eqref{eq:time_translation_Hamiltonian} does not require the existence of a subsystem that explicitly acts like a clock, but it is always possible to exhibit a clock, as seen in the representations from Examples \ref{ex:parmenidean} and \ref{ex:heraclitean}. \end{remark}